 Involuntary treatment for mental health is only an option in extreme cases, and it can’t simply be ordered by a parent’s request.
 There are times when a person can be ordered to undergo treatment for severe mental illness, but before that happens, they must first be evaluated by doctors who agree there is reason for treatment.
 Involuntary treatment may only be mandated by a separate order from the court.

 A person can be ordered to undergo involuntary treatment if they meet one or more of the following criteria:

 - Be unable to care for their physical health and safety to a point where their life is in danger.

 Georgia Psychiatry Watchdog

 The CCHR of Atlanta, Georgia is a non-profit group.
-We aim to act as a Georgia-chapter watchdog for those who have been affected by psychiatric practices.
+We aim to act as a Georgia-chapter watchdog for those who have been affected by psychiatric abuses or practices.
 To do this, we use a wide network of professionals.
 We can consult with lawyers, doctors, artists, business professionals, and legislators.
 This ensures that we can take a strong stance against things like ECT.
 We advocate our positions based on what would be best for patients, not for the billion-dollar drug companies.